DjordjeMandic/Universal-IR-Blaster-TV-B-Gone/README.md

   - Codes are decompressed into 1kB buffer in RAM before actually emitting code elements for better 'off' time accuracy
   - Charging current and supply voltage can be monitored
   - STAT LED blinking every 2 seconds if sleep mode is disabled (overriden)
+  - STAT LED brightness controllable using [PalatisSoftPWM by per1234 & Palatis](https://github.com/per1234/PalatisSoftPWM)
+  - Low Battery indication via STAT LED fading out 2 times

  ## Serial Port Control
- Here is example of few commands and how to use them at 115200 baud rate:
+ Here is example of few commands and how to use them at `1000000 (1M BAUD)` baud rate:
   - Numbers 0 to 3 set the current selected user.
 0 is default region code list hardcoded in firmware, 1 to 3 are users 1 to 3 respectively
-  - 'T' is the same as holding the WAKE button but option switches will be ignored for user selection and selected user will be used
+  - `[T]` is the same as holding the WAKE button but option switches will be ignored for user selection and selected user will be used
-  - 'S' stops the transmission of codes
+  - `[S]` stops the transmission of codes
-  - 'N' will start transmission and wait for next N before sending each code.
+  - `[N]` will start transmission and wait for next N before sending each code.
+Also code ID can be entered to skip to specific code right away.
 Useful for development and testing each code
-  - 'I' prints out information menu
+  - `[I]` prints out information menu
+  - `[P]` Sets PWM value `[1-255]` for STAT LED
-  - 'D' enables or disables debug mode.
+  - `[D]` enables or disables debug mode.
 Debug mode is just a more text printed to serial console during the firmware's operation.
 Code traceing basically
-  - 'Q' measures IPROG and AVCC, does calcuations, samples some registers and ram data, spits it out in JSON format
+  - `[Q]` measures IPROG and AVCC, does calcuations, samples some registers and ram data, spits it out in JSON format

 Be careful because only upper case letters are accepted.
 Control via serial port is a big feature for me because it allows me to use USB-OTG cable and hide the Universal IR Blaster while actually using it.
 Something like a ESP8266Deauther.